AlessioGalluccio/AlessioGalluccio/README.md

 -->

 I am a DevOps and Test Automation Engineer with a background in Machine Learning.
-- 🔭 I completed a grad thesis on Generative Computer Vision ML (Normalizing Flows) for Anomaly Detection for Pirelli.
+- 🔭 I completed a grad thesis on Generative Computer Vision ML (Normalizing Flows) for Anomaly Detection.
 - 🌱 I am currently learning Kubernetes, Helm, Terraform, and MLOPS